Here are answers to some of the most common questions we've gotten.

 Some of our demo templates have special updaters built in, but in order to update, you will need to flip the card around to the back side by pressing the (i) button in the lower right of the pass and then tapping on the update link.
 Other passes are just shells (like a blank piece of stationary) where you can write in your information to keep it with you.
 Unfortunately this is a manual process unless the company chooses to integrate with our servers.
 To encourage them to do so, contact them (information can be found at our requests page).

 Unfortunately, standard 1D barcodes do not scan very well with many scanners (lasers usually won't pick it up at all and many companies do not have optical scanners).
-Apple has decided to only support QR, Aztec, and PDF417 formatted barcodes in Passbook to minimize scanning isseus.
-We would suggest filing a bug report if you're a developer (we already have) or sending them a message at http://www.apple.com/feedback if you'd like them to add this support.
-We know there are several companies with scanners that do support scanning 1D barcodes off a phone screen and we'd love to be able to offer our services to them.
+Apple has decided to only support QR, Aztec, and PDF417 formatted barcodes in Passbook to minimize scanning issues.
+They have decided that starting with iOS 9, they will be adding support for Code 128, however this still requires optical-capable scanners.

 Personal and Professional accounts have access to a template editor which allows changing all images.
 Some templates do allow end-users to upload their own images.

 Please flip the pass over and tap and hold the update link and tap "Copy" when the sheet appears.
 Please include this link in your email so that we can troubleshoot the issue.
-Passes will only work with merchants whose scanners support 2D barcodes, so if you're creating your own pass, you should contact the company and tell them you want Passbook support.
+Passes will only work with merchants with optical scanners, so if you're creating your own pass, you should contact the company and tell them you want Passbook support.

 There is no charge to create and use any of our free public templates.
 If you'd like to make more advanced customizations or use the API, take a look at our pricing page for costs of our personal and professional accounts.